-To be eligible, service members must apply no earlier than six months and no later than five days before the start of classes.
+To be eligible, service members must apply no earlier than six months and no later than seven days before the start of classes.

 Service members receiving benefits under Chapter 1606 receive $439 per month for full-time enrollment for up to 36 months from the Department of Veterans Affairs.
 Service members must verify attendance monthly via phone or text.
 To be eligible, service members must sign a six-year enlistment contract or officer service agreement, have a high school diploma or equivalent, and complete Initial Active Duty for Training or Basic Officer Leadership Course.